 You can continue all the way to La Taconero Park on this path outside the city walls, enter the inner city via Portal Nuevo (New Gate), then loop back to your starting point through the inner city.

-This entire walk along the outer walls is about 2.5 km; allow at least an hour.
+This entire walk along the outer walls is about 2.5 km and takes at least an hour.
 The route you choose back through the inner city can be as long or winding as you choose.

 Travel Tip: Those who arrive by car can park on the Playa de Caparroso, a long narrow parking street along the Arga River on the eastern side of the city walls.
 It offers easy walking access to the outer walls, as well as the Portal de Zumalacarregui/Portal de Francia gate.